A guide to submitting your manuscript

-- Personal communications should be cited in the text thus: (P.R.
+- Personal communications should be cited in the text, for example: (P.R.
 Smith, Oregon, 1990, personal communication) (i.e. who, where and when).
 They should not be included in the reference list.

-- Place a list of references in correct alphabetical order at the end of each chapter.
-Textbooks may also incorporate a further reading section within each chapter
+- Place a list of references in alphabetical order at the end of each chapter.

 - Order the references alphabetically by the first author.
 Where there are a number of references with three or more authors but the same first author, place in date order.

-- For references with multiple authors, name up to the first ten, then use et al.
+- For references with multiple authors, name up to the first five, then use et al.

 Franklin, T.L. and Smith, K.L.
 (1989) Title of article in full.
 Journal Name in Full, 20, 67–69.